Race Equity and Diversity

 • We believe that young people must have a say in what we do: We are also focused on embedding youth accountability and representation in our governance structures and funding work.

-• We have added racial diversity to our core criteria in selecting new organisations for our multi-year, unrestricted charity investments.
+• Racial diversity is part of our core criteria in selecting new organisations for our multi-year, unrestricted partner organisation investments.

-• We are exploring how to effectively embed racial diversity in all aspects of our policy work.
+• We consider racial diversity in all aspects of our policy work.

 • We know that policy partnerships and coalitions will be more effective if they are more diverse in background and experience.
 We recognise we have an important role to play in advocating for this and ensuring that when we commission research we look for partners who can demonstrate that they celebrate and “get” diversity and truly represent young people and the barriers faced in our mission.